TaubeKryst/Timetable/README.md

 # Kivy-Timetable

-Kivy-Timetable as name suggests is a schedule application integrated with Google Calendar
+Kivy Timetable as name suggests is a scheduler application integrated with the Google Calendar API

 Its source code is written completely in Python and Kivy